 The Standing Rock protest movement has captured the hearts and minds of individuals across the world, and today, a critical turn of events occurred.

 At about 4:30 PM, The Army via assistant secretary of civil works Jo-Ellen Darcy, released a statement rejecting Energy Transfer's application for an easement on construction of the proposed route crossing through the Missouri River just a half-mile from the Great Sioux Reservation.
-Instead, they opted to consider alternate routes for the pipeline.
+Instead, Darcy opted to consider alternate routes for the pipeline.

 Darcy plans to accomplish this further insight into the territory in question by conducting an up-to-date environmental impact survey, as well as seeking much public input and analysis.